rmraya/OpenXLIFF/README.md

    XML = XML Document
    XMLG = XML (Generic)
 ```
-Only two parameters are absolutly required: `-file` and `-srcLang`.
+Only two parameters are absolutely required: `-file` and `-srcLang`.
 The library tries to automatically detect format and encoding and exits with an error message if it can't guess them.
 If automatic detection doesn't work, add `-type` and `-enc` parameters.

 Character sets vary with the operating system.
 Run the conversion script with `-charsets` to get a list of character sets available in you OS.